 2. Vigorously rub hands together again.
 Take three fingers to the temples, tipping the head forward.
 Close your eyes while massaging at the edge of your eyebrows.

 3. Vigorously rub hands together one last time.
-Keeping hands and eyes closed, cup your eyes and lean the head forward.
+Keeping hands and eyes closed, cup your eyes and lean your head forward.
 Release your eyes into the darkened cave of your hands, maintaining slow, steady breaths.
 As you breathe, move your shoulders away from your ears.

 5. Keep the left hand down, right arm up, rolling out the right wrist.
 Then move the right ear and shoulder down to the mat, threading the right arm under your body.
-Reach right arm and press down into the floor so the shoulder gets the stretch.
+Reach the right arm and press down into the floor so the shoulder gets the stretch.

-6. Come out, swaying body left to right.
+6. Come out, swaying your body from left to right.
 Repeat step five on the alternate side, so the righthand stays down, and the left hand goes up, then threaded under the body, left shoulder stretched.

 8. Once again, bring the right hand forward and the right leg back.
-Then walk right arm and leg to the left.
+Then, walk the right arm and leg to the left.
 However, this time, turn sideways and bend, trying to find your right heel with your right hand.
 Holding onto your heel, let your head fall to the side, stretching the entire right side of the back.

 10. Repeat steps 8 and 9 on the left side.

-11. Barring any issues with your neck, keep knees and shins on the ground, raising up on arms to the side.
+11. Barring any issues with your neck, keep your knees and shins on the ground, raising up on arms to the side.
 Tuck your chin and bring the top of your head to the mat.
 Roll your head on the mat to the hairline, then roll it back so the top of the head is back on the mat.
 Repeat rolling the head 3 – 5 times total.

 12. Repeat step 11.

-13. Place elbows on the mat, and place your chin on the heel of your hands.
+13. Place elbows on the mat and place your chin on the heel of your hands.
 Allow your neck to come forward for a good stretch.
 Move your shoulders away from the ears and bring your eyes to close.

 14. Sitting with legs crossed or in a comfortable position, shake it off.
-Now, get silly, making your mouth into an o-shape, moving shoulders up and down, and doing big belly laughs four times.
+Now, get silly, making your mouth into an o-shape, moving your shoulders up and down, and doing big belly laughs four times.
 Your diaphragm should be moving up and down.
 Repeat for four rounds total.
 Shake it off once again.